JeovaniMartinez/Android-Utils/docs/configuration/getting-started.md

 ### Gradle Setup

-Add the following configuration in Gradle file at project level.
+Add the following line in Gradle file at project level.

 ```gradle {4}
 allprojects {